siberianfox/tinygwiki/Road-to-1.0.md

 * [2] Finalize and document JSON operations.
 This includes finalizing flow control, echo modes, and possibly some other functionality.

-* [3] Cleanup in-cycle / out-of-cycle command handling
+* [3] Cleanup in-cycle / out-of-cycle command handling.
+This item puts some structure around handling commands that cannot be run while in a machining cycle - like changing the axis or motor setup parameters.

 ##GUI Functions
 There may be more than one GUI program.
 These items refer to all GUIs unless otherwise noted